FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 density relatedness or the presence of other stabilizing mechanisms in life

 tables.
-Carefully planned studies differentiating the behavior of systems both
+Carefully planned studies differentiating the behavior of systems

-behavior and testing of hypotheses.
-Experimental Designs For Life Tables A forceful approach to natural enemy assessment are planned
+Designs For Life Tables A forceful approach to natural enemy assessment is planned

 contrasts of life tables for populations having and lacking a natural enemy.